tigeraniya/papy/trunk/doc/source/introduction.rst

-The *PaPy* pipeline automatically logs it's execution is resistant to exceptions and timeouts should work on all platforms where ``multiprocessing`` is available and allows to utilize a cross-platform grid wherever *RPyC* is supported.
+The *PaPy* pipeline automatically logs it's execution is resistant to exceptions and timeouts should work on all platforms where ``multiprocessing`` is available and allows to utilize a cross-platform ad-hoc grid wherever *RPyC* is supported.

 Where/When should *PaPy* be used?
 ---------------------------------

-It is likely that you will benefit from using PaPy if any of the following is
+It is likely that you will benefit from using *PaPy* if any of the following is
 true:

-  * you need to process large collections of data-items.
+  * you need to process large collections of data items.
   * your data collection is to large to fit into memory.
   * you want to utilize an ad-hoc grid.
   * you have to construct a complex data-flow.